"Proper" Shift Rules for Derivatives of Perturbed-Parametric Quantum Evolutions: Technical overview

 \begin{corollary} Fix $K>0$.
 If~$\phi$ is a PSR feasible for $\Fun_K$, then~$\phi$ has smallest norm (i.e., is optimal) if, and only if, $\phi = -\phi^{0} + \phi^1$ where for $i=0,1$, $\phi^i$ is the restriction of~$\abs{\phi}$ to the set

 \end{corollary}

-This means that for all $K>0$, a PSR feasible for $\Fun_K$ is optimal for $\Fun_K$ if, and only if, its support is contained in the set of numbers of the form $(\nfrac12+m)/2K$ where $m\in\ZZ$, and the ``signs are right''.
+This means that for all $K>0$, a PSR feasible for $\Fun_K$ is optimal for $\Fun_K$ if, and only if, its support is contained in the set of numbers of the form $(\nfrac12+m)/2K$ where $m\in\ZZ$, and the signs alternate in the right way.

 The proof of the corollary is sketched in \S\ref{ssec:opt:otheropt}.